chevah/geck/docs/programming/review.rst

 If required, using **depends-on** marker, add the list of reviews on which this review depends and block the merge of this branch.

-Creating a PR or pushing changes to the PR will trigger our automated tests The test results will be published in the PR as commit status.

-When a testfails, you can retry just the failed builder

 Merge your branch